What is an Inverted Microscope?

 - The condenser lens is used to concentrate light on the specimen.

-- Removable camera, fluorescent illuminators, scanners can also be temporally attached.
+- Removable cameras, fluorescent illuminators, scanners can also be temporally attached.

 Uses of the Inverted Microscope